Helping maintain and preserve

 What is the need for the group?

 A lot of the adjacent land is going for housing so there will be multiple ownerships and the risk is that no one will take responsibility.
-It is a bridleway and Sustrans route so Highways are ultimately responsible for some of its upkeep, cutting back hedges etc but they are increasingly taking a back seat, are slow to respond to requests for work and will not be pro-active, and have a tight budget.
+The Salt Way is a bridleway and Sustrans route so Highways are ultimately responsible for some of its upkeep, cutting back hedges etc but they are increasingly taking a back seat, are slow to respond to requests for work and will not be pro-active, and have a tight budget.

 The route and adjacent land could serve as a green gym and a catalyst for communities to work together; including local schools.
 Its nature conservation interest could be enhanced both visually and as a habitat, litter could be kept under control and associated woodland, ditches etc maintained.
 We could also act as a pressure group to see that adjacent footpaths are suitably developed in an enhanced way.